graceyqlin/graceyqlin.github.io/index.md

 I currently work at IBM, focused on automating order taking for McDonald's drive-through services through our voice-based conversational agent.

+I have received a Master of Information and Data Science from University of California at Berkeley.

-Focused fields are: Natural Language Processing, Natural Language Understanding, Anomaly Detection, Time Series Prediction, Product Analytics, and Experiment Design.
+My focused fields are: Natural Language Processing, Natural Language Understanding, Anomaly Detection, Time Series Prediction, Product Analytics, and Experiment Design.

 You can see some of my code examples here: